-This delegation does not extend to applications for telecommunications infrastructure that have received one or more objections; This delegation does not extend to applications for a billboard sign or directional sign; This delegation does not extend to applications for development approval that propose the demolition of buildings identified in the Heritage List, within a Heritage Area, or on the State Register of Heritage Places; This delegation does not extend to applications for development approval that propose a greater shortfall than of Table 1 of Local Planning Policy 7.7.1 Non-Residential Development Parking Requirements; 8.
+4. This delegation does not extend to applications for telecommunications infrastructure that have received one or more objections; 5.
+This delegation does not extend to applications for a billboard sign or directional sign; 6.
+This delegation does not extend to applications for development approval that propose the demolition of buildings identified in the Heritage List, within a Heritage Area, or on the State Register of Heritage Places; 7.
+This delegation does not extend to applications for development approval that propose a greater shortfall than five car parking bays under the minimum parking requirements of Table 1 of Local Planning Policy 7.7.1 Non-Residential Development Parking Requirements; 8.
 Cash-in-lieu of parking or a reciprocal parking arrangement is required for all of the shortfall in onsite parking under the minimum parking requirements of Table 1 of Local Planning Policy 7.7.1 Non-Residential Development Parking Requirements; 9.
-This delegation does not extend to applications for development approval for land use that is not listed in Table 1 of Local Planning Policy 7.7.1 Non-Residential Development Parking Requirements; 9.10.
-This delegation does not extend to applications for development approval that have received more than five (5) objections during the City's community consultation period; 10.11.
-This delegation does not extend to applications for development approval that propose more than three (3) 'Dwellings (Grouped)' or 'Dwellings (Multiple)' or 'Aged or dependent persons dwellings'; 11.12.
-Any application for development approval within a design guideline area, character retention area or heritage area adopted by Council through a local planning policy is to be advertised to all owners and occupiers within that area by the City during the community consultation period, with the exception of the William Street Design Guideline Area and Structures Above or Adjacent to the Graham Farmer Freeway Tunnel Northbridge Design Guideline Area, which shall be advertised in accordance with Policy 4.1.05 - Community Consultation; 12-13.
-This delegation does not extend to applications to amend or cancel a development approval that was determined by Council; and 13.14.
-This delegation does not extend to requests from the State Administrative Tribunal for a reconsideration of a Council decision under section 31 of the State Administrative Tribunal Act 2004.
+This delegation does not extend to applications for development approval for land use that is not listed in Table 1 9.11 of Local Planning Policy 7.7.1 Non-Residential Development Parking Requirements; D. This delegation does not extend to applications for development approval that have received more than five (5) objections during the City's community consultation period; Commented [A12]: Proposed addition to make it clear that where uses are not contemplated in LPP 7.7.1 that approvals must presented to Council.
+40. 11.
+This delegation does not extend to applications for development approval that propose more than three (3) 'Dwellings (Grouped)' or 'Dwellings (Multiple)' or 'Aged or dependent persons dwellings'; 44- 12.
+Any application for development approval within a design guideline area, character retention area or heritage area adopted by Council through a local planning policy is to be advertised to all owners and occupiers within that area by the City during the community consultation period, with the exception of the William Street Design Guideline Area and Structures Above or Adjacent to the Graham Farmer Freeway Tunnel Northbridge Design Guideline Area, which shall be advertised in accordance with Policy 4.1.05 - Community Consultation; 42.1 13.
+This delegation does not extend to applications to amend or cancel a development approval that was determined by Council; and 43.
+14. This delegation does not extend to requests from the State Administrative Tribunal for a reconsideration of a Council decision under section 31 of the State Administrative Tribunal Act 2004 .